(Presentation in the barn in Agerupgård, Samsø. A group of 8 people wearing wireless headphones. Sound, voice, shells, screen.)

-“As well as this presentation is a research in it self, namely a research in the potential of music to change the experience of the listeners surrounding environment, this is also simply a sharing of a sonic exploration of the area around Agerup, Tranebjerg, Besser and Filipsdal on the island of Samsø between feb 16th-28th 2021.
+“This sharing is two things: A research in the power of sound to change the experience of the listeners surrounding environment, and a sonic exploration of the area around Agerup, Tranebjerg, Besser and Filipsdal on the island of Samsø between feb 16th-28th 2021.”

 Copy of an old, gray booklet of 34 pages (13×18) with Gothic letters.

 Word order, word choice and general spelling are retained.

 (In the present collection of old legends and strange incidents which have taken place on Samsø, these legends and incidents would occur between each other without any chronological order.
 The publisher has started the publication, although she has only collected a small amount of material for this. , but she hopes that quite a few samsings by reading the beginning might want to make the collection as complete as possible and thereby preserve from oblivion many a legend and a strange events from their birth island.)

 On the east side of Nordby Hede in the so-called Skodshøj lives a mountain troll.
 It is his fault that no cattle at night will remain on the mound but always at the setting of the sun enters the heath (Thiele’s Folktale)